21 MUST KNOW TIPS: To Making GEL POLISH Manicures LAST

-So, keep reading for our best tips on how to make a gel manicure last!
+So, keep reading for our best tips on how to make a gel manicure last as long as possible.

-Gel manicures are all the rage because a gel polish will last longer than regular nail polish as it cures, not dries.
-There are endless techniques to try which makes it one of the must have's for many nail artists.
+Gel manicures are popular because a gel polish will last longer than regular nail polish as it cures, not dries.
+There are endless techniques to try which makes it one of the must haves for many nail artists.

 Let's go through this together to help your manicure last for weeks!

 1. Start with a clean & dry slate

 Be sure to wash your hands and nails thoroughly before starting your gel manicure.
 This will help remove any dirt or oil that could prevent the gel polish from adhering properly.

 Hands must be completely dry and free any moisture before going ahead with a gel manicure.
 It is very important not to have any moisture on your nails or cuticles.

 2. Remove all prior product from your nails